-Market leaders, in terms of revenue market share for the year 2022, are listed for the different categories.
+Market leaders, in terms of revenue market share for the first half of 2023 (or for the full year 2022 when more recent data is not available), are listed for the different categories.
 Some companies are present in multiple areas, but overall global technology leadership is shared across companies and countries.
 Even category leaders have limited influence over the entire tech ecosystem.